GoSchool/Introduction/README.md

 # Introduction to Go

-A free, fast paced, hands on workshop on Go Programming.
+A fast paced, hands on workshop on Go Programming.
 It's meant to be carried out in 2 hours.

 Prequisites...
 Experienced programmers, comfortable with a command line interface.

+Beliefs
+	Software should simple
+	Software can be simple

 ## Hello World: Welcome and Introductions